Bloodlust (1992 film)

-Bloodlust is a 1992 Australian vampire film directed by Jon Hewitt and Richard Wolstencroft and starring Big Bad Ralph and Kelly Chapman.
+Bloodlust is a 1992 Australian vampire film directed by Jon Hewitt and Richard Wolstencroft and starring Jane Stuart Wallace, Kelly Chapman and Robert James O'Neill.
+It debuted at the Fatal Visions Film Festival in Melbourne on 14 March 1992.
+The producer marketed is as being banned in Britain after their Customs and Excise classified it as obscene, preventing it's importation.

 Production

 Co-director Jon Hewitt described it as:

 A purpose-made, market-driven, crass, exploitation film.
 It isn't particularly good but, for me, it was really my film school.
 It's where I taught myself how to make a feature film and made a lot of mistakes on it - but I tried to learn from them.
 It was a film made in the context of not really being able to get any support for anything I was trying to do, then just going out and making something that I thought would have a back-end market, would be a safe bet, a sort of straight-to-video schlock film.

 Filming took six weeks and was very difficult, with one member of the cast being arrested on drug charges.
 However Hewitt says it proved profitable.
+Frank Thring and Sheila Florance were signed to appear in the film but due to health issues had to be replaced.